About Our School

 At Tornedale our shared vision is that of community, where everyone works together for the children.
 We wish to provide a safe and inclusive school where everyone is challenged and supported to reach their own individual potential.
 We aim to be creative and innovative in our approach and welcome new ideas to enhance learning experiences for everyone.
 We want our children, staff and parents to feel safe and happy and enjoy the experiences that learning provides.

-- Focus on talk, phonic, early reading and number
+- Continued focus on talk, phonics, early reading and number to address gaps in attainment.

 - Long term priority: Develop outdoor areas